 “I should have figured that out by the name.”

 “Yeah.
 All I was able to find in the kitchen was a box of toaster pastries.
 Scott and I had two each while we waited for you.
-So I could use maybe a couple eggs and toast.”
+So I could use maybe a couple eggs and toast.
+And some coffee, too, to help wake me up.”

 “How about some sausages or bacon?” she asked.